-Ireland Lives Up to Its Name: Dublin, Howth, and Malahide
+Ireland Lives Up to Its Name: Dublin and its Outskirts

 Another great aspect of Dublin is how easy it is to see the smaller, surrounding areas by train.
 Howth is a town on the coast about 30 minutes from Dublin.
 It's a classic harbor town with boat docks, a rocky coast, a castle, a market with local crafts and food, and a big lighthouse out on the edge.
 Sometimes people play music along the walk out to the lighthouse.
 The Howth Castle dates back to the 15th century and is close to the docks.
-Get more ocean-side scenery by booking a hike of the Howth Head Cliff Walk as well.
+Get more ocean-side scenery by booking a hike of the Howth Head Cliff Walk as well, but the path can get narrow and very much cliff side.
+Those who don’t like heights might not enjoy it.

 From either Dublin or Howth, you can take a train to Malahide, which is most famous for its castle.
 However, Malahide is its own little town as well.
 It is welcoming and is also a great afternoon trip just 9 miles outside of Dublin.
 Construction on Malahide Castle began in the 12th century and was home to the Talbot family for 800 years on 260 acres of parkland.
 The walk in the park area from the train station to the castle itself is peaceful, but short enough to stay near the town.
-The castle is surrounded by the wide open park and though the castle itself closes in the evening, the park is open into the night.
+The castle is surrounded by the aforementioned park and though the castle closes in the evening, you can still walk around the park into the night.

 Transportation Tips: Just before the exit of the Dublin airport, there is a transportation kiosk that sells Visitor Leap Cards.
 You can buy them according to the length of your stay and scan them to use buses, trains, and all the rest of Ireland's means of transportation.